buildbot/buildbot/master/docs/manual/configuration/reporters/mail_notifier.rst

 ``extraHeaders``
     (dictionary).
     A dictionary containing key/value pairs of extra headers to add to sent e-mails.
-    Both the keys and the values may be a `Interpolate` instance.
+    Both the keys and the values may be an `Interpolate` instance.

 ``watchedWorkers``
     This is a list of names of workers, which should be watched.
-In case a worker get missing, a notification is sent.
+In case a worker goes missing, a notification is sent.
     The value of ``watchedWorkers`` can also be set to *all* (default) or ``None``.
-You also need to specify email address to which the notification is sent in the worker configuration.
+You also need to specify an email address to which the notification is sent in the worker configuration.

 ``dumpMailsToLog``
     If set to ``True``, all completely formatted mails will be dumped to the log before being sent.
 This can be useful to debug problems with your mail provider.
     Be sure to only turn this on if you really need it, especially if you attach logs to emails.
-This can dump sensitive information to logs, and make them very large.
+This can dump sensitive information to logs and make them very large.